 One year of U.S. or World History in high school is recommended.
 Historical introduction to WWII including analysis of such topics as the causes of war and peace; strategy, tactics and technologies in the major theatres; political and military leadership; and war crimes.
-(CR-fall & spr; CC-spr)
+(CR-fall & spr; CC- spr)

-HIST 1111 Modern World Civilizations I: 1500-1870, 4 credits (Meets MnTC Goals 5C & 8)
+HIST 1111 Modern World Civilizations I: 1500-1870, 4 credits

-One social science and/or one writing course at college level recommended.
+One social science and/or one writing course at college level recommended

 Survey of world civilizations from about 1500-1870 emphasizing major historical transformations and processes that have shaped the interrelated global experience.
 Topics include Reformation, colonization, mercantile imperialism, Enlightenment, the French Revolution, 19th Century Liberalism, industrialization, urbanization, socialism and nationalism as they have affected life in Europe, Middle East, Asia, South America, and Africa.

-(Online-fall; CR-spr)
+(Online- fall; CR- spr)

-HIST 1121 Modern World Civilizations II: 1870 to Present 4 credits (Meets MnTC Goals 5C & 8)
+HIST 1121\ Modern World Civilizations II: 1870 to the Present, 4 credits

 Survey of world civilizations from about 1870 to the present emphasizing major historical transformations and processes that have shaped the interrelated global experience.
 Topics include capitalism and imperialism, social turmoil in the West, Russian Revolution, World War I, totalitarianism, world depression, World War II, the Cold War and neo-imperialism, decolonization and globalization, as they have affected life in Europe, Middle East, Asia, South America and Africa.
 One social science and/or one writing course at the college level is recommended.

-(CR & CC- fall; Online- spr)
+(CR & CC- fall; online- spr)

-HIST 1141 Ancient & Medieval World History, 4 credits (Meets MnTC Goals 2 & 5C)
+HIST 1141\ Ancient & Medieval World History, 4 credits

 Successful completion of at least one social science course and one writing course at college level is recommended.
 Survey of human pre-history, the agricultural revolution, and rise and fall of civilizations in Africa, Asia, the Americas, and Europe from ancient through the medieval period.
 (CR-fall & spr)